Transportation & Urban Systems

 Students will be accepted from many disciplinary backgrounds, including (but not limited to): architecture, business, civil engineering, environmental engineering or science, geography, government, political science, sociology, and urban affairs.
 However, acceptance is on an individualized basis.

-Preferably, applications for admission should be submitted directly to The Graduate School before May 1 of the upcoming academic year.
+Applications for admission should be submitted directly to The Graduate School before May 1 for fall semester and October 1 for spring semester.

 Apply for Admission